-15. Click on OK 16.
-Click on Next
+15. Click on OK

 You can rename your printer here.
 We have not changed it for this document, but many users like to associate the driver name with the IP Address they are using.
 Especially if there is more than one laser connected to a single computer.